TEDxAuckland/tedx-auckland-site/src/_posts/2020-03-05-auckland-fringe-festival-a-representation-of-inclusivity-and-diversity.md

 This year, his team has implemented a model of working together called tuakana teina.
 This coincides with their new initiative Whakawhirinaki.
 “We’ve invited a group of Arts organisations to be a tuakana for artists in Fringe this year.
 For example, we have partnered with the NZ Opera who will be a tuakana to&nbsp;[Jelly Belly](https://www.aucklandfringe.co.nz/programme-2020/jelly-baby).
 The idea is that the tuakana are there as a sounding board for the artists if they need any help.
 It’s a support network where artists might also start to understand what it’s possibly like to move past a Fringe space as well.
 A really important question when creating art is what can it become not just what is it now?"&nbsp;

 *Auckland Fringe Festival is in its final week\!
-Go and check out what's on&nbsp;[here](https://www.aucklandfringe.co.nz/events-by-genre).*
+Go and check out [what's on.](https://www.aucklandfringe.co.nz/events-by-genre)*